MisterWil/abodepy/README.rst

 If you specify one or more devices with the --device argument along with the --listen command then only those devices will listen for change events.

-Keyboard interupt (CTRL+C) to exit listening mode.
+Keyboard interrupt (CTRL+C) to exit listening mode.

 To obtain a list of automations::